Omega-3s get more attention, but fatty fish has two other heart-helpers

-And new studies from Iran and Norway bolster prior evidence of their cardiovascular benefits.
+And recent findings by research teams from Iran and Norway bolster prior evidence of their cardiovascular benefits.

-Astaxanthin is a potent, carotenoid-class antioxidant — and, among commercial fish, wild salmon are the only good source.
-Wild salmon acquire astaxanthin by eating krill, shrimp, and zooplankton, which absorb it from the algae they eat.
+Astaxanthin is a potent, carotenoid-class antioxidant, which wild salmon — the only substantial food source — acquire by eating krill, shrimp, and zooplankton, which get it from the algae they eat.

 Vitamin D, the essential, hormone-like nutrient, abounds only in wild salmon and certain other fatty fish — the best food sources by far.